 The Splice Machine Database Console leverages the Spark cluster manager Web UI, which is described here: http://spark.apache.org/docs/latest/monitoring.html.

 This section is organized into the following topics:

-- The next section, About the Splice Machine Database Console, tells you about the Database Console, including how to access it in your browser.
+- The remainder of this topic, About the Splice Machine Database Console, tells you about the Database Console, including how to access it in your browser.